Koka Antonova: Life and career

 Koka Aleksandrovna Antonova was born in a Czarist prison in 1910 in Saint Petersburg in a family of revolutionaries.
 Her mother was a member of the Russian Social Democratic Labour Party from 1904, while her father joined in April 1917.
 She went to school in Brighton, leaving with fluent command over English, French and German, to which she was later to add Urdu, Arabic, Spanish and Persian.

 In 1931, she graduated from Moscow State University and started teaching British politics at the Institute of World Economy and Politics.
 In 1936, she began doctoral studies, supervised by I.M.
 Reisner.

 Antonova married Vladimir Turok-Popov, a historian of modern Europe.

-Following her mother's arrest, she was treated as a family member of traitors to the Motherland and exiled to Siberia in 1937.
+Following her mother's arrest, she was treated as a family member of a traitor to the Motherland and exiled to Siberia in 1937.
 She along with Reisner had been denounced by the Indian communist Abani Mukherji as a Trotskyite and an enemy of the people; her critiques of his publications added to the spread of mass repression, in which Mukherji perished.
 Her husband joined her in exile.
 She was allowed to return to Moscow in 1939 to continue her studies.

 She defended her dissertation titled India in the time of Governor-General Warren Hastings in 1940.

 During the Great Patriotic War, she was evacuated to Tashkent, where she took up Persian studies with the Institute of Oriental Studies of the Russian Academy of Sciences.
 She obtained her higher doctoral degree in 1950 for her work on the religious politics of the Mughal Emperor Akbar.

 After the war, she joined the Russian Academy's Fundamental Library of Social Sciences, where she edited a bibliographic publication New foreign literature on Orientalism, a massive effort annotating nearly 7000 works every year.
 Antonova was lauded for her industry and rigour.
 She was one of six founding members of the Indian division (later, the Centre for Indian Studies) at the Institute of Oriental Studies.

 At the end of the 1970s, Antonova was forced into retirement.

 Koka Antonova died in Moscow in 2007.